contao/docs/docs/dev/framework/templates/architecture.md

 #### Twig Root
-Because we made it possible to overwrite existing legacy PHP templates with Twig templates and because the old template system does handle directories differently, it is not always clear to loader if your template directory (or maybe a subdirectory) should be treated as the Twig root (see above).
-In Contao 6, all the [Contao template directories](#managed-namespace) will implicitly be Twig roots, until then **only the global template directory and the theme directories** are.
+Because we made it possible to overwrite existing legacy PHP templates with Twig templates, and because the old template system does handle directories differently, the loader cannot always safely determine if your template directory (or maybe a subdirectory) should be treated as the Twig root.
+In Contao 6, all the [Contao template directories](#managed-namespace) will implicitly be Twig roots — until then **only the global template directory and the theme directories** are.

-For any other place, such as the main template directory (`contao/templates`) and inside bundle, you need to add a special marker file `.twig-root` to denote that *this* directory should be used as the naming root.
+For any other place, such as the main template directory (`contao/templates`) and inside bundles, you need to add a special marker file `.twig-root` to denote that *this* directory should be used as the naming root.

 {{% example "Using a .twig-root file in a bundle" %}}